USS Searaven: World War II

 Searaven's tenth war patrol, from 17 January to 3 March 1944, was occupied by photographic reconnaissance of Eniwetok Atoll and lifeguard duty for the air strikes on the Marshall Islands, Mariana Islands, and Truk.
 She was involved in two friendly fire incidents during the patrol.
 While she was on the surface near Engebi Island on 13 February, she sighted four U.S. Navy planes she mistook for Japanese aircraft and crash-dived.
 The planes mistook her for a Japanese submarine, and attacked her as she submerged.
 Searaven′s crew heard four depth charges detonate by the time she passed a depth of 80 ft.
 Off Eniwetok on 17 February, she submerged in accordance with instructions when she sighted an approaching U.S. Navy task force of battleships and destroyers, As the task force passed over her while she was at a depth of 200 ft, one of the destroyers dropped a depth charge targeting her.
 She suffered no damage or casualties in either incident.
 She rescued three airmen during her patrol, but put into Midway on 3 March 1944 with no additional sinkings to her credit.

 On 26 March, Searaven embarked upon her 11th war patrol.
 Her assigned area was the southern islands of the Nanpō Islands, the Bonin Islands.
 She made two attacks during this patrol, claimed two more sinkings, but was officially credited with none.

 After a complete overhaul at Pearl Harbor, Searaven set course for the Kuril Islands area.
 Twelve enemy vessels were sunk during this patrol.
-On 21 September 1944, in a night surface attack, the submarine torpedoed and sank an unescorted Japanese freighter, Rizan Maru, submerged in accordance with nstruction which had dropped behind her convoy.
+On 21 September 1944, in a night surface attack, the submarine torpedoed and sank an unescorted Japanese freighter, Rizan Maru which had dropped behind her convoy.
 On the night of 25 September, Searaven engaged two trawlers, four large sampans, and four 50-ton sampans.
 Searaven passed down the column of eight sampans and two trawlers, 250 yd abeam, engaging from one to three at a time at practically point blank range.
 Those that did not sink on the first pass were given another dose of the same treatment until all were destroyed.

 On 1 November 1944, Searaven sailed on her final war patrol as part of a coordinated attack group which also included the submarines Pampanito, Sea Cat, and Pipefish.
 Operating in the South China Sea, east of Hainan Island, the submarine closed out her combat career by sinking one Heinan Maru-class transport and an Omurosan Maru-type oiler.
 With combat ended, Searaven was assigned target and training duties for the remainder of the war.